Mad Stalker: Full Metal Forth: Release

 On 3 July 1997, Fill-in-Cafe developed a completely different version of Mad Stalker: Full Metal Force that was published and distributed by Family Soft for the PlayStation.
 Though similar to the previous releases in terms of gameplay, the remake is now presented with pseudo-3D visuals instead of the original hand-drawn look, redrawn sprites, a rearranged soundtrack, among other changes to take advantage of the PlayStation's more powerful hardware.
 The remake also follows the original plot, in addition to the extra playable characters on the single-player campaign that were first introduced in the PC Engine version, although they must be unlocked by entering cheat codes at the title screen, in addition to support for the memory card that allows the player to save their progress and setting changes.
 However, some fans of the game have deemed this version to be inferior compared to the other releases due to the slower gameplay (on default settings), visuals, presentation and locked content.
 The PlayStation remake was later ported to the PlayStation Network on 12 January 2011.

 A Sega Mega Drive version of Mad Stalker: Full Metal Forth was announced in late 1993 to be under development by Kogado Studio.
 It was later previewed through multiple screenshots in late 1993 on video game magazines such as Beep!
-Mega Drive and Marukatsu Mega Drive, however the Mega Drive port did not receive an official launch to the public due to cartridge manufacturing costs until it was released by independent publisher Columbus Circle on 17 September 2020.
+Mega Drive and Marukatsu Mega Drive, but the Mega Drive port did not receive an official launch to the public due to cartridge manufacturing costs until it was released by independent publisher Columbus Circle on 17 September 2020.